mukudanieru/BudgetBits/README.md

 _The monthly update:_

 ```
-                       Welcome back to BudgetBits, lone!
+                       Welcome back to BudgetBits, [username]!

 Welcome to a new month!
 Take a moment to update your monthly budget.